Skip to main content

 • Usage patterns and request frequency

-FormatOS should not be treated as a permanent file storage service, cloud archive, document repository, or backup system.
-Users should download converted files promptly after they become available and keep their own backup copies of both original and converted files.
+FormatOS should not be treated as a file storage service, cloud archive, document repository, or backup system.
+Because converted output exists only on your device, you should save it promptly and keep your own backup copies of both original and converted files.

 Section 07